 However, the most important thing to consider should be which will best keep your betta fish happy?

 To help you with the decision, following is a list of the most common options along with a list of the pros and cons of each.

 Sand as a Substrate For Your Betta Fish Tank

 Sand is a top contender as substrate for your Betta tank.

-Most of the cons associated with sand substrates come from lower-quality sand or those that ‘aren’t fit for purpose’, so it’s worth doing your research and choosing a sand substrate that’s sold as specifically for aquariums.
+Most of the cons associated with sand come from lower-quality types or those that ‘aren’t fit for purpose’, so it’s worth doing your research and choosing one that’s sold as specifically for aquariums.

-Avoid sands meant for construction, or digging up sand from the beach or river bank as these can contain harmful chemicals that can put the health of your fish at risk.
+Avoid sands meant for construction, or digging it up from the beach or river bank as these can contain harmful chemicals that can put the health of your fish at risk.